cvasseng/ThursUI/README.md

 Thurs depend on the following libraries:
   * [jsoncpp](https://github.com/open-source-parsers/jsoncpp)

 Note that you also need to link with the libraries needed to support the rendering back-end in your application.
+The default output of the makefile is a thin library, so you need to link with jsoncpp in your final application also.

 ### Installing
 Either copy `include/thurs` and the compiled library from `lib` to your preferred paths, or add `include` and `lib` to your path variable or as search paths in your IDE if you're using one.
 Running `make install` will move things into `/usr/local/include` and `/usr/local/lib`.